 The year 2022 also recorded important developments related to territorial development, both at EU level and in Serbia.
 The National Urban Forum "Better future of urban settlements in the context of new public policies in the Republic of Serbia", organised in April 2022 by the MCTI, focused on the strategic revision of the Sustainable Urban Development Strategy of the Republic of Serbia until 2030.
 This revision may have an impact on the Programme in terms of potential minor changes to be introduced in the development directions of SUD and ITI territories.
 The Forum also discussed special aspects of urban development through key topics: Green Agenda and Urban Development, Quality of architecture and built environment, and Sustainable Housing.
-The role of young people, women, and other vulnerable social groups in urban development at the macro-regional level, in Europe and globally.
+The role of young people, women, and other vulnerable social groups in urban development was also considered, as well as the importance of exchanging experiences in the field of urban development at the macro-regional level, in Europe and globally.

-The National Urban Forum was also preparation for the 11th session of the World Urban Forum (WUF) - "Transforming our cities for a better urban future" that was held in June 2022 in Katowice, Poland, where three Serbian cities, Belgrade, Niš and Kruševac, out of which two participating in the EU PRO Plus Programme, presented their efforts in the improvement of eleven public spaces in Serbia.
+The National Urban Forum was also preparation for the 11th session of the World Urban Forum (WUF)-"Transforming our cities for a better urban future" that was held in June 2022 in Katowice, Poland, where three Serbian cities, Belgrade, Niš and Kruševac, out of which two participating in the EU PRO Plus Programme, presented their efforts in the improvement of eleven public spaces in Serbia.